aleksejcupic/aleksej-finance-excel/README.md

 ## Build from source

 Requires the .NET SDK (8.0+) and Windows.
-The add-in targets **.NET Framework 4.8** (built into Windows), so the build needs no extra runtime — `Microsoft.NETFramework.ReferenceAssemblies` is restored automatically.
+The add-in targets **.NET Framework 4.8** (built into Windows), so the build needs no extra runtime; `Microsoft.NETFramework.ReferenceAssemblies` is restored automatically.

 ```bash
 git clone https://github.com/aleksejcupic/aleksej-finance-excel